 Other considerations include:

 - How much time the child spends with each parent

 - Material changes to your financial situation, including changing jobs or losing a job,

 - Whether a minor child has reached the age of 18.

 Modifications to Child Custody Arrangements

 Custody arrangements can be modified well after a divorce has been finalized.
 Sometimes, the reason for a post-judgment modification order may be as simple as one parent’s schedule has changed and they can no longer visit their children as they used to.

 Even though parents can resolve such complications on their own, it makes sense to have your attorneys file the necessary paperwork so that the order is legally enforceable.
 If one parent decides to renege on the agreement, the court can only intervene if the other parent can show how they violated an established agreement.

 In cases where one parent wants to move the child out of state or even to another city, they must get the permission of the court before making the move.
 These are among the most difficult modification orders because one parent may be deeply opposed to losing contact to their child.
 It can alter an existing agreement significantly.
 For that reason, the court must rule on whether the move is in the best interests of the children.

-Regardless of your reasons for wanting to alter an existing arrangement, a Richland Hills MI divorce attorney at Sumner & Associates, P.C. can help you prepare and file your petition.
+Regardless of your reasons for wanting to alter an existing arrangement, a Rochester Hills MI divorce attorney at Sumner & Associates, P.C. can help you prepare and file your petition.
 In cases where your former spouse is opposed to amending the agreement, we can ensure that your needs are considered when the judge renders a final decision.
 To learn more, contact us today.